juju/docs/src/en/developer-debugging.md

 ##  The 'debug-hooks' command

+It's often useful to be able to test code in the same context that a hook executes in.
+The `juju debug-hooks` command allows you to do exactly that, whether it's to debug a failed hook or to write and test new hook code.

-If a hook returns non-zero return code this puts the charm in error state and Juju halts execution of the event cycle.
-The `juju debug-hooks` command accepts a unit and an optional list of hooks to debug (which must be named individually in a space-delimited list) or no hook names, causing all hooks to be debugged:
+`juju debug-hooks` accepts a unit and an optional list of hooks to debug (which must be named individually in a space-delimited list) or no hook names, causing all hooks to be debugged:

 ```bash